mirgin01/EGA-VCF-AF-pipeline/README.md

 **Once the `conf.py` is adjusted to your needs, you only need to run:**

 ```
-python main.py
+python vcf-af-pipeline.py
 ```
-In **[ADD THE LINK TO THE DIAGRAM]** you'll find the different paths your data can follow with this workflow.
+In **[ADD THE LINK TO THE DIAGRAM]** you'll find the different paths your data can follow with this pipeline.
 In purple you'll find highlighted our proposed path, where all the quality control steps are performed, related samples are deleted and ancestry is inferred.